dvterrizzi/www.nastytrick.nl/README.md

 `sass scss/app.scss app.css --watch`

 # Hosting
-Automatic CI/CD has been set up with GitHub pages using the master branch.
+Automatic CI/CD has been set up with GitHub pages using the master branch, and linked to the domain using DNS records.
 There is only production.